ghent360/PrntrBoardV2/README.md

 Project Status
 -----
 The following functionality has been verified on the rev1 prototype board with Marlin firmware:
-  + TMC2660 drivers working and able to move motors
+  + TMC2660 and TMC2209 drivers working and able to move motors
+  + Endstops
   + Heaters and thermistor inputs
-  + TMC2209 drivers communication via UART, no motor movement due to defect in the driver board
-  + LCD interface with 12864 panel from FYSETC.
+  + LCD interface with 12864 panel from FYSETC and REPRAP Discount Graphics Panel.
   + Micro SD-card interface
   + EEPROM
+  + Fan control

 Features of the board:
 -----